ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_implement_uz_on_k26_kits/how_to_implement_uz_on_k26_kits.rst

 #.
 Create HDL-Wrapper and make sure its the Top-file.

 #.
-Download the Constrain-file for the KR260 SOM directly from Xilinx `KR260-Contrains <https://www.xilinx.com/products/som/kria/k26c-commercial.html#documentation>`_ and add the file to the project.
+Download the Constrain-file for K26 SOM directly from Xilinx `K26 SOM-Contrains <https://www.xilinx.com/products/som/kria/k26c-commercial.html#documentation>`_ and add the file to the project.
     (Link → Key Features → Design Resources → Kria K26 CCDR → KRIA K26 SOM XDC File).

 #.
 Some VHDL-files have to be added manually as design sources to the Vivado-Project.
 Those files actually were located in ``ip_cores and vivado`` folders.
 Search for